 Preparedness - Any activity taken in advance of an emergency that develops operational capabilities and facilitates an effective response in the event of an emergency.
 Examples are communications and warning systems, emergency operations plans and exercises, and mutual aid agreements.

 Response - Actions taken immediately before, during or after an emergency occurs to save lives, minimize damage to property and enhance the effectiveness of recovery.
-The response agencies will act within their scope of training and will call up outside resources as needed to mitigate further damages.
+The response agencies act within their scope of training will call outside resources as needed to mitigate further damages.

 Recovery - Activities necessary to return life to normal in a disaster-stricken community, including short-term activity to return vital life-support systems to minimum operating standards and long-term activity to return life to normal or improved levels.
-Examples are damage assessment, Disaster Assistance Centers, crisis counseling and reassessment of Emergency Plans.
+Examples are damage and emergency plan assessments, crisis counseling and disaster assistance centers.